cowprotocol/docs/docs/cow-protocol/tutorials/solvers/local_test.md

 In order to test a solver against CoW Protocol's orderflow, one needs to locally run the following components
 - autopilot, which will be configured to point, for example, to the production orderbook and to send the auctions to a local driver.
 - driver, which will receive auctions from the autopilot and forward them to the solver engine
-- the solver engine that is meant to be tested.
+- the solver engine that is meant to be tested, run as a local http server able to receive `/solve` requests from the driver and respond to them.

 :::caution